ceciliacase/money-coach-website/services.md

 - Per session - $100/hour
 - One month (four sessions, first session is two hours) package - $450, which is half off one session (normally $500)
 - Three months (twelve sessions, first session is two hours) package - $1100, which is two sessions free (normally $1300)

+# Sustainable membership
+Once you have completed your one or three month package, you can choose to sign up for a sustainable membership, which is $60 per month, and includes one half hour session every month, and weekly checkup emails.
+This service can help you cement your money practice, and provide ongoing accountability.

 # Refunds
 I absolutely will issue full refunds to anyone who is not satisfied with their services.
 I do ask two things - That you take all of the classes, and that you participate fully in all the at-home activities and exercises that we work on.
 I believe that I provide value to those that are willing to work hard, so I want to make sure that you have fully committed to my coaching, and to your improvement of your financial situation.
 If you have completed one of my packages, and worked hard at the activities I have assigned, and you still feel you have not received the value you thought you were going to get, I will give a full refund for your package.